TeeJee-A/inception/README.md

         --> cgroups: or control groups, provide a way to limit and manage the resources that a container can access, such as CPU, memory, and |/O. This allows for fine-grained control over how resources are allocated to containers, making it possible to run multiple containers on a single host without overloading the host.

         Together, namespaces and cgroups provide a powerful and secure way to isolate containers from one another and from the host, making it possible to run multiple containers on a single host without interfeting with each other.
 This isolation, or sandboxing, is a key feature of containerization technology and is what makes containers so useful for packaging and distributing software in a consistent and portable way.

-Containers are different from Virtual Machines (VMs) in that a VM includes a full copy of an operating system and virtualized hardware, while a container includes just the libraries and dependencies needed for the specific application.
-Because of this, containers are generally more lightweight and have better performance than VMs.